keratin/authn-go/README.md

     Username:       "<Authn Username>",
     Password:       "<Authn Password>",

-    // OPTIONAL: Send private API calls to AuthN using private network routing.
+    // RECOMMENDED: Send private API calls to AuthN using private network routing.
 This can be
     // necessary if your environment has a firewall to limit public endpoints.
     PrivateBaseURL: "http://private.example.com",
   })